 When protecting your business interest please make sure it is your company name on any Chinese branding certification, etc, and not the Chinese business you are working with.

 The same points apply to local licensing as with local Chinese agents.
 The key points being; make sure any agreement is performance related, license by Chinese region / city.

 Chinese Joint Ventures (JV)

 In China a JV normally involves creating a Chinese business which has all parties funding and running the business.

 This was very popular way for a business to establish an overseas company in China.

-Today, given that setting an overseas company (WFORE) in China is a lot more straight forward, there are lot less reason for doing this today.
+Today, given that setting up an overseas company (WFORE) in China is a lot more straight forward, there are lot less reason to create JV today.